majumdersayak/terminalToAndroid/README.md

 Hello World

-Today I thought to wirelessly connect my android tablet & desktop and mirror it via scripy and here's how I did it
+Today I thought to wirelessly connect my android tablet & desktop & mirror it via scripy and here's how I did it

 		-------------------
 		Terminal to Android